ally-sassman/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

   `example-redis-config` ConfigMap as a file named `redis.conf` on the `config` volume.
 * The `config` volume is then mounted at `/redis-master` by `spec.containers[0].volumeMounts[1]`.

-This has the net effect of exposing the data in `data.redis-config` from the `example-redis-config` ConfigMap above as `/redis-master/redis.conf` inside the Pod.
+As a result, the data in `data.redis-config` from the `example-redis-config` ConfigMap is exposed as `/redis-master/redis.conf` inside the Pod.

 {{% code_sample file="pods/config/redis-pod.yaml" %}}